mtmanning93/craft-front/README.md

 ### Post Details Page

 When a user clicks on a post in a feed or WOTW they are directed to the post details page for the specific post, here a user can see the post in full size with a comments section beneath.
 If there are comments they can be read by the user.
 If a user is logged in they can interact with the post instance, both by liking the post and commenting on the post.

-* #### Liking
+-   #### Liking

-    On every post a user will find a like button in the form of a 'thumbs up' icon.
-If the user is logged in they can click the button to like a post, naturally the icon changes in response to this action and clicking the button again will unlike the post.
+    On every post, a user will find a like button in the form of a 'thumbs up' icon.
+If the user is logged in they can click the button to like a post, naturally, the icon changes in response to this action, and clicking the button again will unlike the post.
 These actions in turn increment and decrement the like count accordingly.

     ![Like Button](README_images/features/crud/like.png)
     ![Unlike Button](README_images/features/crud/unlike.png)

-* #### Commenting
+-   #### Commenting

-    In addition to the liking button there is a comments icon displaying the number of comments next to it.
+    In addition to the liking button, there is a comments icon displaying the number of comments next to it.
 If the user scrolls down they will be presented with a comment form.
-Here the user can write a comment in orer to join the conversation of the post, by simply clicking the 'comment' button.
+Here the user can write a comment in order to join the conversation of the post, by simply clicking the 'comment' button.
     Once posted the user will be able to see their comment listed below the post in order of most recent first.
 A user has the ability to delete the comment if they wish.

     ![Comments](README_images/features/crud/comments.png)